 Truth Before Reconciliation: The tragic discovery at Kamloops is a reminder that we are still uncovering the truth of Canada’s past

-Written by Admin, Admin •
+Written by Peters, Morgan •

 The recent revelation out of Kamloops of an undocumented burial ground containing the remains of children beside a former residential school has been another devastating reminder of the violence used over centuries to try to assimilate or completely eliminate Indigenous peoples from Turtle Island.
 Many residential school survivors and their communities, Tk’emlups te Secwepmc First Nation in particular, have felt old wounds open up and waves of sorrow flow through them.
 Our hearts go out to these survivors and their communities.